 - We are registered with Deposit Protection Scheme (DPS),

-- We have a wealth of lettings experience and an in depth understanding of the ever-changing regulations,
+- We have a wealth of lettings experience and an in-depth understanding of the ever-changing rules, law and regulations

 Pre-Tenancy Information & Requirements;